-How To Set Up Your HTML Project
+How To Set Up Your HTML Project With VS Code

 This tutorial series will guide you through creating and further customizing this website using HTML, the standard markup language used to display documents in a web browser.
 No prior coding experience is necessary but we recommend you start at the beginning of the series if you wish to recreate the demonstration website.